jjonb/blog-app/README.md

-# Full Stack News Application
+# Full Stack Blog Application
 ## Description
 This is full-stack React Native application for users read and share blog posts.
 Image uploading is a work in progress.
 Default blog images and profile images were used.